ufal/ParlaStats/documentation/ProgDoc.md

         - values from conditions (`[string]`)
 - #### 3.1.6 Query
     - Query function which receives the JSON from a client.
-    - Uses the above-described functions to form an SQL query, forward it to the PostgreSQL server.
+    - Uses the above-described functions to form an SQL query, and forward it to the PostgreSQL server.
     - JSON-ifies the PostgreSQL response and sends it to the client.
     - *returns:*
         - a JSON-ified list of PostgreSQL responses.